 Okay, this one should actually be on our list of musts!
 You might have a weekend like we did...traveling through Europe and forgot that Italy has different electrical sockets than the other countries you're visiting, so you have no way to charge your phone for three whole days.
 Looks like you'll have to say bye to your once-in-a-lifetime chance of getting cutie pics in front of the Colosseum.

 But wait...you remembered to pack your portable charger!
 Praise.
-Here's a list of Amazon's bestsellers.
+I personally use this portable charger when I travel.

 You're going to Thailand in the thick of summer and think there's no way you could possibly need a blanket, right?
 Well, just wait until your driver to Chiang Rai has the cold air BLASTING at 4 am.
 The thinner and softer this blanket is, the better.
 You probably won't need it most of the time if you're volunteering in the summer anywhere, so you don't want it to be a thick one that you have to lug around on all of your trips for 4 months.
 It's also just comforting to have your own blanket to snuggle up to you know?